-History A Level will provide students with a clear understanding of some of the key historical developments of the 20th Century and how they are connected to key political issues that the world faces today.
-It will help students build up essential skills of analysis and evaluation and develop their awareness of the complexity of human affairs.
-Understanding our past and how narratives can be adapted to serve the political agendas of present-day areas of contention is more important than ever.
-We live in a world saturated by information and the ability to select what is relevant and factually true, presents challenges.
-History studies will help students develop their interrogative skills and reach balanced and informed judgements.
-They will learn to argue a case convincingly both orally and on paper.
+History A level will provide you with a clear understanding of some of the key historical developments in the 20th Century and some of the key political issues that the world is facing today.
+It will help build up your essential skills of analysis and evaluation and develop your awareness of the complexity of human affairs.

+You should develop the ability to reach independent judgments based on the analysis of historical evidence and learn to argue a case convincingly both orally and on paper.
 Lessons will involve group discussions, debates and presentations.

-This A Level course covers four of the most fascinating periods in history:
+This A level course covers four of the most fascinating periods in history:

-- Germany and West Germany, 1918-1989
+- Germany from 1918-1989

-- Liberal and fascist Italy, 1911-1946
+- Italy from 1911-1946

-- The British Experience of Military Warfare, 1790-1918
+- Warfare from 1790-1918

 - The causes of the First World War